danilosalvati/ImagesToLARModel.jl/README.md

 - inputDirectory: Directory containing the stack of images
 - outputDirectory: Directory containing the output
-- bestImage: Image chosen for centroids computation
-- nx, ny, nz: Border dimensions (Possibly the biggest power of two of images dimensions)
+- nx, ny, nz: Border dimensions
 - DEBUG_LEVEL: Debug level for [Julia logger](https://github.com/kmsquire/Logging.jl).
 It can be one of the following:
     - DEBUG (1 for JSON configuration file)
     - INFO (2 for JSON configuration file)